Ilchampo/musicfy-assessment/README.md

 ### b.
 Musicfy FrontEnd

-For the backend of Musicfy, ReactJs will be used as FrontEnd library along with NextJs Framework.
-This Framework provides a more concise structure for ReactJs projects and commonly used on real-large scale applications.
+For the backend of Musicfy, ReactJs will be used as FrontEnd library.